clemenko/rke_airgap_install/README.md

 - Add Registry Image Locally
 - Install & Start RKE2 as Agent

-Rinse and Repeat for all the worker nodes.
+Rinse and Repeat.
 The in depth commands can be found in the [deploy worker function](https://github.com/clemenko/rke_airgap_install/blob/main/air_gap_all_the_things.sh#L317).

+Now that we have the cluster built we can focus our attention to Rancher and Longhorn.

+## Rancher

+## Longhorn

 ## tl:dr